ontogenerator/astronaut-data-analysis-not-so-fair/README.md

-# astronout-data-analyses-bad
+## Astronout data analyses code

-Helper software project with code examples for the FAIR research software course
+Helper software project with code examples for the [FAIR research software course](https://github.com/carpentries-incubator/fair-research-software).
+It contains some "not so good" code that is meant to be improved over the course to show examples of better software practices.